 In our method, we obtain estimation results by adjusting the estimated long-term variations so as to fit the current link loads.
-In addition, when the trends of traffic variations change and the estimated long-term variations do not match the current traffic, our method detects mismatches and identifies the end-to-end traffic causing them, after which it re-estimates the long-term variations.

-Therefore, we investigated the effectiveness of adjusting the estimated long-term variations and effectiveness of reestimation, by comparing the accuracy of our estimation method with the accuracies of the following methods:
+Therefore, we investigated the effectiveness of adjusting the estimated long-term variations, by comparing the accuracy of the estimated traffic matrices after adjustment with the accuracies of the following methods:

 - A method using only the current link loads.
 By comparison with this method, we investigated the effectiveness of using the link loads monitored at previous times.
 For this method, we used the tomogravity method with the simple gravity model [5].
 Although the simple gravity model does not fit the traffic matrices used in our simulation, because we use randomly generated traffic matrices, this model also is not incorrect in some real networks [15].
 The focus of this comparison is the effectiveness of using link loads monitored at previous times when the simple gravity model is not correct. - A method using the link loads monitored at previous times but not considering the time variations of traffic.
 By comparison with this method, we investigated the effectiveness of modeling long-term traffic variations.
-For this method, we used the additional equation method proposed in [12]. - Our method without re-estimation.
-For our method without re-estimation, we estimated the long-term variations and adjusted them but did not re-estimate them even when the variation trends changed.
-By comparing with this method, we investigate the effectiveness of the reestimation after detection of the mismatches between the estimated long-term variations and the current link loads.
+For this method, we used the additional equation method proposed in [12]. - A method using the link loads monitored at previous times but only estimating the long-term variations.
+That is, this method uses T^{est}(k) described in subsection 2.3 as the final estimation results.
+We call this method Long-term estimation.
+By comparison with this method, we investigated the effectiveness of adjusting the estimated long-term variations so as to fit the current link loads.
+In this simulation, for estimating the long-term variations, we set Φ to 0.01.